crypticpy/techdojo/README.md

 streamlit run app.py

-Navigate to the provided URL (usually `http://localhost:8501`) in your web browser to access the KBDojoToo interface.
+Navigate to the provided URL (usually `http://localhost:8501`) in your web browser to access the TechDojo interface.

 ## Components